bjones1/CodeChat/README.rst

  export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
  python code_chat.py

 CodeChat doesn't close properly in Unix, but gets stuck trying to end the Sphinx build subprocess.
-Just press Ctrl+C after clicking the close button at the command line.
+Until this is fixed, press Ctrl+C after clicking the close button at the command line.

+Mac
+^^^
+Sorry, I don't own one.
+I would hope the Unix approach above would provide a good starting place.
+Please contact me if you'd like to try this out.

 License
 =======